ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/include-api-client.md

 Before we can make any requests to create or sign-in any users, we must connect the WeDeploy API Client.

-To do this, go back to the `hosting` folder and include this script link at the bottom of the `<body>` element of these files:
+To do this, go back to the `ui` folder and include this script link at the bottom of the `<body>` element of these files:

 <ul class="checklist">
 	<li><code>index.html</code></li>